zsiki/ls/doc/source/tutorial.rst

    :scale: 80 %
    :align: center

    *(10.)
-To display the points in the map window, right click on the coordinate file and select Zoom to Layer*
+To view the points in the map window, right click on the coordinate file and select Zoom to Layer*

-Points can be labeled with point id.
+Points can be labeled with *point_id* column in the map window.

-v

 .. figure:: images/t055.png
    :scale: 80 %